Progdrummer1/BellaBeat/Readme.md

 [02 Data Exploration and Cleaning Sleep Dataset.r](https://github.com/Progdrummer1/BellaBeat-Using-R-to-research-relations-in-fitness-metrics./blob/15992ef0c4c4c3a9b4b4e5fc750e75b2f183a794/02%20Data%20Exploration%20and%20Cleaning%20Sleep%20Dataset)

 **Check for normality**
-I checked whether the variables ‘calories’ and ‘amount of sleep’ are normally distributed.
+I checked whether the variables "calories" and "amount of sleep" are normally distributed.
 However, they were not.
 Therefore, I only used the non-parametric Spearman’s correlation test.

 **Correlations with Calories**
 I calculated the spearman’s correlations with calories and the other variables, to see what influences the amount of calories spent the most.
 One can see that the strongest correlations were with "TotalSteps", "TotalDistance" and "VeryActiveMinutes".